-Mary and I are pleased to offer for the VERY FIRST TIME a new trip (12-day tour) entitled Following Paul from Shipwreck on Malta to Rome (Acts 27–28)!
-June 2–13, 2019.
+Mary and I are pleased to announce for the SECOND TIME our popular trip (12-day tour) entitled Following Paul from Shipwreck on Malta to Rome (Acts 27–28)!
+May 11–22, 2021.

 Email Dr. Rasmussen for an Itinerary and Details

 On Malta we will explore potentials bays that may be the site of the shipwreck as well as places and artifacts (ancient anchors) that figure into the narrative in the book of Acts.
 Then we will follow Paul from Malta (Acts 28:1) to Rome—via Syracuse (Sicily), Rhegium, and Puteoli (Acts 28:12-14).